Kogi Korean BBQ: Reception

-Part of the reason for the sudden and strong interest in Kogi is the food.
-The New York Times opined, "The food at Kogi Korean BBQ-To-Go, the taco vendor that has overtaken Los Angeles, does not fit into any known culinary category."
+Part of the reason for Kogi's success is its food, which has been described as "high-concept" and "creative".
+According to The New York Times, "The food at Kogi Korean BBQ-To-Go, the taco vendor that has overtaken Los Angeles, does not fit into any known culinary category."

-Los Angeles, like many large American cities, has a large percentage of residents from different cultures, and Kogi relies on the familiarity people have with other cuisines.

-The attraction, however, depends only partly on the flavors.
-Media accounts emphasize the social aspect of eating at the ever-mobile Kogi.
+Kogi's mobility, which causes customers to travel to the truck's location, has been praised for its social aspect.
 According to the Los Angeles Times, "The truck and its staff of merry makers have become a sort of roving party, bringing people to neighborhoods they might not normally go to, and allowing for interactions with strangers they might not otherwise talk to."

 In popular culture

 Kogi was the inspiration for the title of a jazz song by artist Jacob Mann released on December 9, 2016.